-Thousands of businesses suffer cyber-attacks every week.
-Fortunately, most are blocked, but just a small chink in your armour can lead to disastrous consequences as these two sorry tales portray.
+Thousands of businesses suffer cyber-attacks every week, when the hacker wins.
+However, just a small chink in your armour can lead to disastrous consequences as these two sorry tales portray.

 CASE HISTORY – Customer Exposure

-Last year, an online retailer struggled for two weeks to find the source of a cyber-security breach after being alerted to a possible leak of credit card details by its card processing Company.
+Alerted to a possible leak of credit card details by its card processing Company, an online retailer struggled for two weeks to find the source of a cyber-security breach.
 During that time, the firm apparently continued exposing the debit and credit card data of people who shopped on its website.

-The Company stated that data for approximately 24,000 credit and debit cards used by Customers may have been exposed although cardholder’s names, addresses and identifying information had been kept secure.
+The company were advised that data of approximately 24,000 credit and debit cards used by Customers, could have been exposed.
+Fortunately, cardholder’s names, addresses and identifying information was secure.

 A detailed timeline of events shows the firm first learned of a possible intrusion on 14 March.
-That’s when the card processor alerted the Company about fraud on a handful of cards that had been recently used.
-The retailer launched an internal investigation and was able to rule out insider theft as the potential cause.
+The card processor alerted the Company regarding fraud on a handful of cards recently used.
+The retailer launched an internal investigation and could rule out insider theft as the potential cause.

 CASE HISTORY – Small business loses important Contract

 A rival organisation with hostile intentions collected key information about a manufacturing Company over a period of time and used it against them.
-The attackers used social media sites to identify key employees and to get information about locations, contact details and current work projects.
+The attackers used social media sites to identify key employees to: –

-Armed with this information the adversary sent targeted and realistic spear phishing emails to a number of staff in different teams, containing attachments infected with malware.
-A work laptop was also stolen from a director on a business trip.
+Armed with this information the adversary sent targeted and realistic spear phishing emails to several staff in different teams, containing attachments infected with malware.
+Intellectual property stolen from a Director’s laptop during his business trip.

 The attacker used the malware capability together with the stolen laptop to get into the network and extract vital information about the Company and its contract bid.
-They used this to produce a rival bid at a lower cost, using stolen intellectual property.
+Using stolen intellectual property, they produced a rival bid at a lower cost.

 As a result, the Company lost out on the sizeable contract.
-Without this work, it was impossible to maintain the full workforce and half of the employees were made redundant.
-This news was picked up in the press, leading to lasting reputational damage and further loss of business.
+Sadly, without this work, it was impossible to maintain the full workforce, resulting in redundancies for half the workforce.
+The press picked this up and as a result, lasting reputational damage together with a further loss of business occurred.

 For help in reviewing your potential level of risk from cyber-attacks, contact us today